Anshu-priya-23/Anshu-priya-23/README.md

 ## Hi there👋 I'm Anshu Priya!

+- 👩🏻‍🎓 I'm an MCA student at VIT Vellore.
-- 💻 I love coding and creating cool projects
+- 💻 I love coding and am passionate about AI/ML!
-- 🌱 Currently learning DSA
+- 🌱 I’m currently learning DSA and honing my skills in competitive programming.
-- 📚 MCA student aiming for a tech career
+- 📚 Exploring coding and building skills for a career in tech.
 - 📫 Let's connect: [LinkedIn](https://www.linkedin.com/in/anshu-priya-345a1b324)
 > “Bringing logic and magic together — with code.” 🧠✨